Skip to content

 What Is SMTP?

-SMTP (Simple Mail Transfer Protocol) is a traditional way of sending email.
-It functions like a virtual post office, accepting outgoing messages and delivering them through mail servers.
+SMTP (Simple Mail Transfer Protocol) is the traditional way to send email.
+It works like a virtual post office, routing outgoing messages through mail servers.
+Because it’s widely supported, most clients and libraries use it with minimal setup.

 Pros: